trueagi-io/metta-wam/README.md

 ./INSTALL.sh # Answer the questions and follow the directions
 ```

-This script automates the setup of SWI-Prolog and its associated Python packages on your system.
+This script automates the setup and its associated Python packages on your system.
 Here's a brief overview of the main components it installs and updates:

 #### SWI-Prolog
 - **Checks** if SWI-Prolog is already installed.
-- **Installs or Updates** SWI-Prolog to ensure version 9.1 or higher is present.
+- **Installs or Updates** to ensure version 9.1 or higher is present.

 #### Python and pip
 - **Verifies** if Python's package manager `pip` is installed.
 - **Installs pip** if it's not found, allowing Python packages to be managed.

-#### Python Packages for SWI-Prolog
+#### Python Packages
 - **Installs Janus**: A Python package that interfaces with SWI-Prolog.
-- **Installs PySWIP**: Another Python package that provides integration with SWI-Prolog.
+- **Installs PySWIP**: Another Python package that provides further integration

-#### SWI-Prolog Packages
-- **Updates or Installs** specific SWI-Prolog packages (`predicate_streams`, `trueagi-io_utils`, and `dictoo`) as needed.

 #### System Requirements
 - **Requires sudo access** for certain operations, such as installing SWI-Prolog and pip.